benstreich/malicious-chinchillaV2/README.md

     ((((5+2) * 19) * (5+1)) * (19)) * ([Math]::Pow(2, 5)) = 485184 Combinations
     Plus the Standard 2^5 upper/lowercase Combinations making it 485216 Combinations.
     Possible Combinations: !cH&Uck

+    (~!: mouse; -rv...)
+Every upper/lowercase possibility plus every upper/lowercase possbility in reverse Possible Combination: eSuom

+    (~!: t-rex; -n10...)
+Every upper/lowercase possibility plus every number at every index Possible Combination: t-3rex
+    ((2^keywordlength) * (keywordlength + 1)) * (10 + 1) = 2112 Combinations
+    Plus the Standard 2^5 upper/lowercase Combinations making it 2144 Combinations.
+    Possible Combinations: t-RE10x

+    (~!: melon; -d3...)
+Prompts you 3 additional synonyms that are thrown into the mix and are processesed depending on the other flags prompted.

+    (~!: party, lemon; -c...) when multiple keywords are prompted mc will generate every combination with the keywords and will process it depending on the other flags promnpted.